fabien-todescato/zcube/README.md

 * An _accumulative style_ whereby, given a tree and a coefficient, occurrences of its subtrees are accumulated into an immutable _ZNumber_.
 * A _commutative associative_ style whereby a tree and a coefficient yield a _ZNumber_, and _ZNumber_ may be added.

-See [Add ALL the Things: Abstract Algebra Meets Analytics](http://www.infoq.com/presentations/abstract-algebra-analytics) for a good introduction to the power of associativity and commutativity.
+See [Add ALL The Things][1] for a good introduction to the power of associativity and commutativity.

 # Example 1 : About counting subtrees